 Strawberry French Buttercream

-- ¼ cup strawberry jam or freeze-dried strawberry powder
+- French Buttercream with ¼ cup strawberry jam or freeze-dried strawberry powder mixed in

 Instructions

 - Preheat and prepare.
-Preheat your oven to 300° F. Line a couple of baking pans or cookie sheets with parchment paper (or silicone baking mats, if you prefer).
+Preheat your oven to 300° F. Line a couple of baking pans or cookie sheets with parchment paper (or silicone mats, if you prefer).
 If you plan to use a piping template, place one or two underneath the parchment.
-I secure my parchment paper in place with a heavy cup or small magnets.
-Snip the corner off your piping bag and insert your round tip.
-Push part of the bag into the large side of the tip.
-This will stop the batter from leaking through when you fill it.
+Fit your piping bag with a small round tip.

 - Sift the dry ingredients.
-Since I bake macarons on a regular basis for and with clients, I sift the almond flour, powdered sugar, and any ground powder right into the bowl of whipped meringue.
-But for new macarons mavens, I recommend sifting ahead and setting them nearby.
+Since I bake macarons regularly for and with clients, I sift the almond flour, powdered sugar, and any ground powder right into the bowl of whipped meringue.
+But for new macaron bakers, I recommend sifting ahead and setting them nearby.

 - Whip the meringue.
-Whip the egg whites on medium speed until foamy.
-With the mixer running, slowly rain in the granulated sugar.
-Whip on high speed to a firm meringue.
-The meringue is ready when it's shiny, silky, opaque, and resembles shaving cream.
-The meringue will make slightly curved peaks when you lift out the beater.
-Add a small amount of red or pink gel food coloring, and whip on high speed for 30 seconds more.
+Whip the egg whites and sugar on medium-high speed to a firm peak.
+The meringue is ready when shiny, silky, opaque, and resembles shaving cream.
+When you lift out the beater, the meringue will make slightly curved peaks or stick nearly straight up.
+Add a small amount of red or pink gel food coloring and whip on high speed for 30 seconds more.

 - Fold in the dry ingredients.
 Sift or add the dry ingredients to the whipped meringue.
-You can do this in a few additions if it's easier for you.
-Stir a bit vigorously a first to create a somewhat homogenous mixture.
-Then fold gently by scraping in a circular motion around the inside of the bowl and then up over the top of the batter.
-Cut your spatula through the center of the batter with every other stroke.
-Macaron batter is ready when it ribbons off the spatula, and settles back into itself in 10 to 20 seconds.
+If it's easier, do this in a few additions.
+Stir vigorously at first, then fold gently by scraping in a circular motion around the inside of the bowl and then up over the top of the batter.
+Macaron batter is ready when it ribbons off the spatula and flows slowly but is still visibly thick.
+Immediately transfer the batter to your prepared piping bag.

-- Transfer the batter and pipe into rounds.
-Place your prepared piping bag inside a drinking glass and pull the opening of the bag down and around the rim.
-Then scrape in the batter, press any air out, and twist it tightly at the top to lock in the batter (you can also secure it with a rubber band).
-Hold the piping bag vertically and a quarter-inch off the baking pan.
-Then squeeze until you reach the inner edges of the template circles.
+- Pipe.
+Hold the piping bag vertically and a quarter-inch off the baking pan, and squeeze until you reach the inner edges of the template circles.
 Immediately stop squeezing and flick the tip away in a circular motion.

 - Tap and rest.
 If your batter doesn't settle flat after a few moments, tap underneath the pans with your hand to settle the batter.
 Let the piped macarons rest on the counter for 10 to 20 minutes.
-The shell will turn from shiny and sticky, to smooth and dull.
+The shells will turn from shiny and sticky to smooth and dull.

 - Bake.
 Bake the macarons for 14 to 18 minutes, rotating the pan once the signature pied, or “feet” form.
 This happens after about eight minutes of baking.
 Begin checking for doneness after 12 to 13 minutes.
 Gently nudge the tops of a couple of macaron shells with your finger.
 If the tops don't wiggle, the macarons are done.
 Try to avoid browning the bottoms of the shells.

 - Match and fill.
 Remove the pan and cool the shells for a couple of minutes.
-Remove the shells by gently pushing up from underneath the parchment with one hand and peeling them away carefully with the other.
+Then, peel them gently away from the parchment or baking mat.
 Make pairs of macarons and pipe strawberry jam, strawberry buttercream, or both onto half of the shells.
 Then top with their partners.

-- Store chilled and age the filled shells.
+- Store chilled.
 Store the filled macarons in an airtight container in the refrigerator for 24 hours.
 This allows the shells to soften and fill in (become less hollow) as they absorb moisture and flavor from the fillings.
-Macarons keep for about a week when stored chilled.
+Macarons keep for about a week.
 Always serve macarons at room temperature.

 - Bloom the gelatin.
 Sprinkle the gelatin evenly over the water in a small bowl.
 The mixture will gelatinize, becoming thick and opaque after about five minutes.
 Remove the stems from your strawberries and blend until smooth.

 - Simmer the jam ingredients.
-Bring puréed strawberries, lemon juice, a small pinch of salt, and sugar to a simmer in a small pot.
+In a small pot, bring puréed strawberries, lemon juice, a small pinch of salt, and sugar to a simmer over medium heat.
 Cook gently for about five minutes.

 Notes

-- To quickly, and easily fill the shells.
-I scoop my fillings into a piping bag fitted with a small round or star tip, depending on the consistency of what I'm piping.
-More simply, use a plastic baggie with the corner snipped to create a small hole.
+I scoop my fillings into a piping bag fitted with a small round or star tip, depending on the consistency of the filling.
+Alternatively, I use a plastic baggie with the corner snipped to create a small hole.

 - Prep Time: 30 minutes